 - Additional Features: Additional features such as Wi-Fi connectivity, video recording capabilities, and image stabilization may be available but are not detailed in the provided sources.

 The Canon EOS packs great features at a very affordable price.
-Nikon D5200 however, easily beats it as the best budget DSLR Camera for Music Videos.
+Nikon D5200, however, easily beats it as the best budget DSLR Camera for Music Videos.
 For half the price, you will get the same large 24.1-megapixel sensor that is perfect.

 Nikon has classified this camera as an upper beginner’s camera and prides itself on great features for a great low price.
 You will notice it comes with some features that can only be found in expensive pro cameras.